Sitili Tupouniua

-Sitili Tupouniua (born 30 May 1997) is a Tonga international rugby league footballer from New Zealand who plays as a forward for the Canterbury Bulldogs in the National Rugby League (NRL).
+Sitili Tupouniua (born 30 May 1997) is a Tonga international rugby league footballer from New Zealand who plays as a forward for the Canterbury-Bankstown Bulldogs in the National Rugby League (NRL).

 Tupouniua previously played for the Sydney Roosters with whom he won the 2020 World Club Challenge.

 Background

 Tupouniua was born in Auckland, New Zealand, and is of Tongan descent.

 Tupouniua played his junior rugby league for the Marist Saints.
 He played in the Sydney Roosters’ Holden Cup side from 2016-2017, including in the Sydney Roosters’ 2016 Holden Cup premiership winning team.

 Playing career

 2018

 Tupouniua made his first grade debut for the Sydney Roosters in round 16 of the 2018 NRL season against the Melbourne Storm at Adelaide Oval.

 2019

 Tupouniua scored his first try in the top grade against the Canterbury Bulldogs in round 14 of the 2019 NRL season at the Sydney Cricket Ground.

 Tupouniua featured for North Sydney, the Sydney Roosters feeder club in the 2019 Canterbury Cup NSW finals series.
 Tupouniua scored 2 tries in North Sydney's elimination final defeat by Newtown at Leichhardt Oval.